tundeLayan/lema-ai/README.md

 # Web Developer Assignment

+You are about to implement a full-stack web application, comprising both backend and frontend components.
+The assignment involves extending a partially implemented Node backend server and developing a React frontend that interacts with the backend API.

 ## Backend

 ### Provided Backend

 A Node server written in TypeScript is provided.
-The server utilizes an SQLite database (data.db) containing all relevant data, including users posts and adders.
+The server utilizes an SQLite database (data.db) containing all relevant data, including users posts and addresses.
 The server exposes several partial RESTful API endpoints:

 - User Endpoints: